rafael-santiago/zacarias/CONTRIBUTING.md

 like ``master/slave`` are out too.
 You could use ``main``, ``secondary``, ``next``, ``trunk``, ``current``, ``supervisor``, ``worker`` in replacement.

-Avoid sexist and machist terms, too.
+Do not use sexist and machist terms, too.